Hassan-2k03/baggage-storage-room/README.md

 # Baggage Management System

-This project is a Baggage Management System implemented in C, consisting of a hash table and a priority queue to manage baggage check-ins at an airport.
+This project is a Baggage Management System implemented in C, consisting of a hash table to manage baggage check-ins at an airport.

 ## Overview

 The project contains three main files:
-- `baggage.c`: Contains functions for manipulating the hash table and priority queue.
+- `baggage.c`: Contains functions for manipulating the hash table.
 - `baggage.h`: Header file defining structures, function prototypes, and constants used across the project.
-- `main.c`: Implements a menu-driven program to test the functionality of the hash table and priority queue for baggage management.
+- `main.c`: Implements a menu-driven program to test the functionality of the hash table for baggage management.

 ## Files Description

 ### `baggage.c`
-This file contains functions for manipulating the hash table and priority queue:
+This file contains functions for manipulating the hash table :
 - **Hash Table Functions**:
   - Initialization, insertion, search, update, deletion, and display of items in the hash table.
-- **Priority Queue Functions**:
-  - Initialization, insertion, popping the item with the highest priority, update, deletion, and display of items in the priority queue.

 ### `baggage.h`
 Defines structures and function prototypes used in the project:
-- Structures for items, nodes of linked lists and priority queues, along with the hash table and priority queue.
+- Structures for items, nodes of linked lists, along with the hash table.
-- Function prototypes for hash table and priority queue manipulation.
+- Function prototypes for hash table manipulation.

 ### `main.c`
-Implements a menu-driven program to interact with the hash table and priority queue:
+Implements a menu-driven program to interact with the hash table:
-- Offers options for inserting, searching, updating, deleting, and displaying items in the hash table and priority queue.
+- Offers options for inserting, searching, deleting, and displaying items in the hash table.
 - Uses functions from `baggage.c` to perform these operations.

 ## How to Run